fzerocentral/fzerocentral/rules/gx.md

 1. Emulators (such as Dolphin) are not allowed.

-1. Finally, NO CHEATING of any kind will be tolerated and will result in immediate removal from the ladders.
-Cheaters will also be considered for immediate removal from other F-ZERO Ladders on FZC.

 ### Additional Rules for USB/SD Loaders

 Due to the nature of how USB/SD loaders work, a few extra rules are needed to ensure no players obtain unexpected advantages over Disc users.